Booker Prize winner for 2022 announced

 Karunatilaka was born in Galle but grew up in Colombo.
 He studied in New Zealand and has worked in London, Amsterdam and Singapore, before settling in Sri Lanka once again.

-Of his Booker Prize-winning novel, he said that “Sri Lankans specialise in gallows humour and make jokes in the face of crises… it’s our coping mechanism”.
+Of his Booker Prize-winning novel, he said: “Sri Lankans specialise in gallows humour and make jokes in the face of crises… it’s our coping mechanism.”

 The annual prize is given to the best English-language novel published in the UK or Ireland, with recent winners including Margaret Atwood, Bernadine Evaristo and Douglas Stuart.